 There are a few different kinds of sound bars.
 You can narrow down your choices by asking yourself these questions:

 Sound bars contain two, three, or more speakers within the speaker cabinet.
 These speakers are called channels, and the channels inside of a sound bar produce treble, bass, and height throughout different areas of the room.
 Some sound bars are also packaged with a subwoofer or extra wired or wireless speakers.
+Models like the JBL Bar 1000 even come with detachable wireless speakers you can place as rears.

-It’s important to first understand what channels are on a sound bar.
+It’s important to understand what channels are on a sound bar.
 These are listed in the form of numbers that might look like 2.0, 3.1, or even 5.1.2.
 The first number is the number of main channels for the left, right, centre, rear, and side.
 If the second number is a “1” (as in 2.1), this means that the sound bar includes a subwoofer.
 And if there’s no number or a “0,” it does not have a sub.
 The third number pertains to up-firing or height speakers, which denote Dolby Atmos integration.

+Thus, a 7.1.4 channel sound bar has seven main channels in the sound bar, one external subwoofer, and four height channels.
+By contrast, a 5.1 system would include five main channels and a sub.
 You’ll want to keep in mind that 5, 7, and 9 channel sound bars may be wider and longer than 2 or 3 channel sound bars.
-Since a sound bar with more channels may have a longer cabinet, it will takes up more space under your TV and should be used with a larger TV.
+Since a sound bar with more channels may have a longer cabinet, it will take up more space under your TV and should be used with a larger TV.

 2. Do you want extra speakers to connect to your sound bar?

-For example, a 5.1.2 channel sound bar has five speakers in the speaker cabinet, one subwoofer, and two height speakers you can place away from your TV.
+If you want a sound bar that functions like home theatre speakers would, you can choose a sound bar with extra speakers that connect via a wire or wirelessly to the sound bar and subwoofer.
+For example, a 5.1.2 channel sound bar has five main channels in the speaker cabinet, one subwoofer, and two height speakers you can place away from your TV.
 This type of sound bar is a great choice for rooms that are larger or if you’d like to have extra speakers to amplify sound in the room.

-3. What size sound bar do you need?
+3. What sound bar size do you need?

 Ideally, you’ll match the size of the sound bar to the width of the TV.
 It also depends on the furniture if you plan to mount it that way as well as the room layout and your aesthetic preference.
 Typically, sound bars will note in their description what size TVs they work best with.
 But as a general rule, the width should be about the same as the width of your TV, or even slightly smaller.